BunmiFash/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. This script Createa a file
 8. This scripts redirects an output of a file into another
 9. This script duplicates the last line of a file
+10. This script deletes all files with .js extensions as well as their subfolders